sandersn/sandersn.github.io/ai-in-language-services.md

 ### Augment "Fix with Copilot" with better errors

-The eslint rule `no-dupe-if` has a misleading error that prompts the AI to delete code.
+The ESLint rule `no-dupe-if` has a misleading error that prompts the AI to delete code.
 It acts as if the only reason for duplicate `if` conditions is that the entire code was copied twice.
 In reality, it's more likely that a duplicate is a an intentional duplication that was mistakenly not updated.